-This course is an introduction to basic nursing care skills and concepts necessary to prepare the student to function as a nurse aide in a long term care facility.
+This course is an introduction to basic nursing care skills and concepts necessary to prepare the student to function as a nurse aide in a long-term care facility.
 This course will also prepare the student to take the state nurse aide certification examination.
-Prerequisites: Must pass the COMPASS reading test with a score of 65 or above or show completion of READ-0091 or READ-0092.
-High school diploma or GED required.
+Pre-requisites: High school diploma required for adult CNA courses.
+Must be 17 years of age or within 6 months of graduating for high school students.
+Must pass the Accuplacer reading test with a score of 243 or higher or show completion of READ-0091 or 92 with a C or better.